 After the success of the first workshop at San Francisco in 2016, the second workshop at Sidney in 2017 and the third at Barcelona in 2018, the fourth workshop comes to further elaborate on new surveillance methods that enable authorities to protect the public without at the same time intruding upon privacy.

 University of Piraeus (Greece)

 University of Calgary (Canada)

 Hellenic Army Academy (Greece)

 Full paper manuscripts must be in English with a maximum length of 8 pages or short paper 4 pages (using the IEEE two-column template).
 Submissions should be in PDF and include the title, author(s), affiliation(s), e-mail address(es) and abstract on the first page.
 Workshop papers will be submitted through EasyChair Conference System by clicking the Submit button below.
 If you don't already have an EasyChair account it will be required to create one before submitting a paper.Submit

-Registration for the Workshop will be done through the registration page of the main conference which will be announced later.
+Registration for the Workshop will be done through the registration page of the main conference.

 main conference organizers